CharlesChiuGit/Logseq-Hugo-Template/README.md

 - Local Hugo links (but Logseq uses one folder for everything, so Hugo does too)
 - Block refs(!) — On conversion the block is pulled from the other location
 - Images
-  - Notice that the uppercase filenames might be transformed to lowercase, making the remote images invalid, please double check that.
+  - Notice that the uppercase filenames might be transformed to lowercase, making the remote images invalid, please double-check that.
 - Basic Markdown styling (including highlighting!)

 ## Issues